jacobworrel/npm-pkg-stats/README.md

 `npm install --global npm-pkg-stats`

-And you should be good to go!
+And you're good to go!

+`npm-pkg-stats package_name`

-`npm-pkg-stats react` prints the following stats to the console:
+For example, `npm-pkg-stats react` prints the following stats to the console:

 ```
 ┌──────────────────────────┬───────────────┐